seabourne/nxus-dataset/docs/datasets-joined-by-keys.md

      import {datasets} from 'nxus-dataset'
      ...
      datasets.loadPresentations({name: 'Fruit Info'}).then( (presentationArr) => {
-        return { data: presentationArr }
+        return { result: presentationArr }
      })

-if the presentation is named *Fruit Info* this would return `data` with a value such as:
+if the presentation is named *Fruit Info* (and the only presentation so named) this code would return an array in the `result` property with a value:

 <pre>
 [